little-Dave/get-it-done/README.md

  - `rails db:create`
  - `rails db:migrate`
  - `rails db:seed`
-   - (check out app/db/seeds.rb -- you can customize and add your own user and project objects here; the ability to add a user from the front-end is not yet implemented)
+    - (check out app/db/seeds.rb -- you can customize and add your own user and project objects here; the ability to add a user from the front-end is yet to be implemented)

 **Run the app**